wp-plugins/confident-captcha/readme.txt

 * Max tries, set the number of times a user can solve Confident CAPTCHA.

 == Upgrade Notice ==
-= 2.5.3 =
+= 2.5.4 =
+  Now login and lostpassword forms will not cut off part of the CAPTCHA solution.
+Tested with Wordpress 3.8.1 = 2.5.3 =
  Added legacy support to Confident CAPTCHA for IE7, IE5 Quirks document mode, additional inline CAPTCHA display style for sites with ads enabled.
 = 2.5.2 =